CircuitSetup/Flux-Capacitor_backup/README.md

 #### Other settings

-##### &#9654; Save volume/speed/IR settings on SD
+##### &#9654; Save secondary settings on SD

-If this is checked, volume and speed settings, as well as learned IR codes are stored on the SD card.
+If this is checked, some settings (volume, chase speed, minimum box light level), as well as learned IR codes are stored on the SD card.
 This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your Flux Capacitor.
 See [Flash Wear](#flash-wear).

 ## Appendix B: LED signals